joew9999/jmwcloud/README.md

 curl -sSL https://get.rvm.io
 rvm install ruby-2.2.2
 ```
-2. Run `bundle install`
+3. Run `bundle install`
-3. Make sure PostgreSQL is up and running
+4. Make sure PostgreSQL is up and running
-3. Initialize DB
+5. Initialize DB
 ```
 rake db:create
 rake db:migrate
 rake db:seed
 ```
-4. rails server
+6. Run `rails server`
-5. Open in browser (localhost:3000)
+7. Open in browser (localhost:3000)
-6. Import all people from CSV from FileMaker Pro at localhost:3000/people
+8. Import all people from CSV from FileMaker Pro at localhost:3000/people
-7. Import all people descendants count from FileMaker Pro at localhost:3000/people
+9. Import all people descendants count from FileMaker Pro at localhost:3000/people
-8. Import all relationships from FileMaker Pro at localhost:3000/relationships
+10. Import all relationships from FileMaker Pro at localhost:3000/relationships
-9. Import all children from FileMaker Pro at localhost:3000/people
+11. Import all children from FileMaker Pro at localhost:3000/people
-10. Export to PDF from FileMaker Pro at localhost:3000/books
+12. Export to PDF from FileMaker Pro at localhost:3000/books

 Please feel free to help with suggestions or pull requests.